The Osprey Farpoint 40 is a super popular entry-level backpack that’s loved by many budget and independent travellers.

 Is the Farpoint 40 comfortable?

-The Farpoint 40 has a fully-featured harness, clearly showing off Osprey’s heritage as a trekking backpack manufacturer.
-You can see all the padding and many straps below.
+The Farpoint 40 has a fully-featured harness, with lots of padding and all the different kinds of straps (including load lifters), clearly showing off Osprey’s heritage as a trekking backpack manufacturer.

-I discovered that I was using this backpack like a total rookie.
-Your backpack should not be hanging around your neck like some fat lazy sloth!
+But I discovered that I was using this backpack like a complete newbie… it should not be hanging like some lazy sloth around your neck!

 Using all the straps correctly is key.
 Just follow these steps for maximum comfort:

 - Close the sternum strap and tighten it so that much of the wight is ‘hanging’ from your chest.
 Think about how indigenous people in the Andes can carry tons of weight in just a cloth sack that’s tied together on their chest — you can do this too with your backpack!
 Using the sternum strap is essential.

 - Close the hip belt and keep it nice and tight.
 This will distribute some weight to your hip.

 - Pull the load lifter straps.
 These are the little straps attached to the top of your shoulder straps.
 Pull them so that the top of the backpack comes closer to your body, so your whole back can help carry the load.

 - Pull the two little straps on the sides of your hip.
 Tighten them so the bottom of the backpack also is closer to your body.